hownowstephen/adventofcode/2020/README.md

 I think for parsing the three sections I'll use three `REPEAT UNTIL` blocks https://www.pascal-programming.info/lesson4.php.
 Also maybe overkill but I wrote [a function](https://www.tutorialspoint.com/pascal/pascal_functions.htm) to parse the actual rules.
 Had to use a custom return type, pascal doesn't allow bare array returns for some reason.

 Also TStringlist doesn't work in `length` which junked me up for awhile, the [proper way](https://stackoverflow.com/questions/5183754/how-to-check-length-of-tstringlist-in-delphi) to grab length is with `TStringList.count`.
 Just needed to account for spaces in the original names (splitting the string twice instead of once) and we've got a solve

+Now for part two what I'll need is
+    - something to track potential valid rulesets for each field
+    - something to find the fields I care about (the departure rules)

+I think I might be able to use sets for the first, and the second I'll just generate a list of indices with the [departure prefix](https://www.programming-idioms.org/idiom/96/check-string-prefix/1231/pascal) as I parse the rules

+Pascal sets can't be a set of integers, because that would let them be way too big - but we only need the set to be at most the length of the ticket.
+If we assume the ticket length is always < 256 (max size of a set) then we're ok here.
+And since I've seen the input, we are safe.

+Ok I have some sets now, but in order to drill down to fields, I need to do something like
+- for each set
+- try to subtract all other sets
+- if it comes up with one element, add that element to the base removal set
+- and continue until we've calculated them all

+Got a working program hours ago, and then got the wrong answer.
+Tricky because the sample wasn't long enough to actually validate the program in the specific bug I'd done, which was setting my mapping of `rule -> target` backwards, which gave the absolute wrong indexes but a reasonable-looking answer.
+Wasn't really in the headspace to do a pascal-only solve, so as a bonus I solved part2 in python and used that result to double-check my answers for the pascal version, and therein found the bug.
+Double P today, and I am DONE